 The fine folks over at Brompton took to the tubes in London with a new pitch: ditch the usual commute in favor of a ride on one of Brompton’s lightweight, compact folding electric bikes.
 Most folks in the world still haven’t ridden on an electric bicycle, which makes the proposal that much more exciting.

-The resulting smiles echo those I have seen when showing off the capabilities the handful of Rad Power Bikes, Tern, Rayvolt, Swagtron, and CERO ebikes I’ve toured around town, among others.
-Electric bikes, or ebikes, open up possibilities in your mind as soon as you feel the extra power the built in motor and batteries kick into the powertrain.
-It’s like riding around on an ebike that’s always going downhill and it immediately brings the smiles.
+The resulting smiles echo those I have seen when showing off the capabilities the handful of Rad Power Bikes, Tern, Rayvolt, Swagtron, and CERO e-bikes I’ve toured around town.
+Electric bikes, or e-bikes, open up possibilities in your mind as soon as you feel the extra power the built in motor and batteries kick into the powertrain.
+It’s like riding around on an bicycle that’s always going downhill and it almost always summons a smile.

 In London, Brompton’s ebike evoked a similar response.
 The prospect of riding a bike that’s helping you get where you’re going instead of heading down to the Tube for the normal slog to work is just more fun.
 Being out in the sun, getting a bit of a workout, and breathing in fresh air is so much nicer than any other way to get to work.
 Check out their experience here:

 — Brompton Bicycle (@BromptonBicycle) May 30, 2019

 Having said all that, e-bikes don’t work for everyone.
 Some people commute tens or hundreds of miles to work and back each day, it rains, snows, and it’s not always safe.
 Bicycling brings with it many benefits, and an electric bike further lowers the barrier to getting out of the car or off the train and onto a bike.